jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprices/read/pricefor.md

   @param _base The currency to base the price on.
   @param _decimals The number of decimals the returned fixed point price should include.

-  @return The price of the currency in terms of the base, with the specified number of decimals.
+  @return The price of the currency in terms of the base, as a fixed point number with the specified number of decimals.
 */
 function priceFor(
   uint256 _currency,